 The Rural Health Opportunities Program (RHOP) is a cooperative program between Peru State and the University of Nebraska Medical Center (UNMC).
-Students admitted into the RHOP must be from a rural background.
-The purpose of the program is to recruit and educate students from rural communities who will plan to practice in the rural areas of Nebraska.
+Students admitted into the RHOP program must be from a rural background.
+The purpose of the program is to recruit and educate students from rural communities who plan to return to rural areas to practice.
 It represents a commitment and dedication to quality health care for the citizens of the state.
-Upon selection into the RHOP, students are automatically pre-admitted into their specific program at the UNMC.
+Upon selection into the RHOP program, students who meet all the program requirements will be admitted into their specific program at the UNMC.
 Students are strongly encouraged and expected to practice in the rural areas of Nebraska.
-Currently, Peru State has been allocated three seats in the pharmacy program and four seats in the nursing program.
+Currently, Peru State has been allocated three seats in the pharmacy program, four seats in the nursing program, three seats are available in the physician assistant program, three in medical laboratory science, two in physical therapy and two in radiography.

 Benefits of the Program